noarche/ezOSINT/README.md

 # ꧁꧂ Adding sites 🔍

 Open config.ini and follow the template.
 You can only provide a valid keycheck, everything else will be considered invalid.
-This means you must look at the source of both pages and then use a  [Diffchecker](https://www.diffchecker.com/) or [WinMerge](https://github.com/WinMerge/winmerge)and find something that is on the valid version that can not be found when searching the invalid version.
+This means you must look at the source of both pages and then use a  [Diffchecker](https://www.diffchecker.com/) or [WinMerge](https://github.com/WinMerge/winmerge) and find something that is on the valid version that can not be found when searching the invalid version.

 The config template for each site is only 2 lines.
 The URL - replace the actual username with {USER} & the valid string to look for.